JoshMate/Monolith/README.md

 ## The Holds

-1. Long Range - Capture and defend a long Bridge.
+1. (Long Range) Bridge.
 Only a single choke point and good for LMGs and Snipers.
-2. Long Range - Capture and defend a vault on top of a hill.
-Good height advantage for the player and cover for sosigs.
+2. (Long Range) Hill.
+Good height advantage for the player, sosigs charge uphill.
-3. Medium Range - Capture and defend a fortified house.
+3. (Medium Range) House.
 Stealth Infiltration and good indoors CQB.
-4. Medium Range - Capture and defend a WW2 style bunker.
+4. (Medium Range) Bunker.
 Only a single entrace and plenty of openings to shoot out of.
-5. Short Range - Capture and defend a bizzare statue.
-Very close range combat, like vanilla.
+5. (Short Range) The Monolith.
+Small vanilla like arena.
 Sosigs come from all directions.
-6. Short Range - Capture and defend a ventilation room.
-Very close range combat, like vanilla.
+6. (Short Range) Ventilation.
+Small vanilla like arena, like vanilla.
 Sosigs come from a single direction.

 ## The Take and Hold Experience
 Thanks to Anton's excellent code, all of the Features of T&H are reusable, so expect the full experience along with patrolling sosigs, random generation and full pre match customisation!